Architecture For Landmark Nationwide Opioid Settlement Unveiled

 Under this plan, nearly every community in the U.S. — cities, towns, villages and counties — would be swept into a single "negotiating class."
 Under that legal designation, local leaders would be able to approve or disapprove any settlements reached with drug companies.
 The vote would be weighted by population.

-If three-quarters of communities sign of on deals that are struck, it would be finalized and money would be paid out, ending the company's liability.
-A separate emergency fund, roughly 15% of any settlements would be set aside for towns or cities particularly hard hit by the opioid crisis.
-Ten percent of all drug industry pay-outs would go to pay the hundreds of private trial attorneys involved in the litigation.
+If three-quarters of communities sign off on deals that are struck, it would be finalized and money would be paid out, ending the company's liability.
+A separate emergency fund, roughly 15% of any settlements would be set aside for towns or cities particularly hard-hit by the opioid crisis.
+And 10% of all drug industry payouts would go to pay the hundreds of private trial attorneys involved in the litigation.

-Communities which don't want to be part of any global settlement can also opt out entirely, but Rice says this plan was developed in consultation with many of the local officials and legal teams around the U.S. that are suing the drug industry.
+Communities that don't want to be part of any global settlement can also opt out entirely, but Rice says this plan was developed in consultation with many of the local officials and legal teams around the U.S. that are suing the drug industry.

 Meanwhile, pressure has been growing on drug companies in recent months to reach some kind of accord with communities.
 In March, Purdue Pharma settled with the state of Oklahoma for roughly $270 million.
 Before its bankruptcy, Insys Therapeutics agreed to pay the federal government more than $225 million in penalties tied to opioid marketing.
-Five of that companies executives were convicted of federal racketeering charges.
+Five of that company's executives were convicted of federal racketeering charges.
 Johnson & Johnson is currently on trial in Oklahoma state court.

 With the much larger Ohio case set to begin in October, public scrutiny and pressure will only grow.
-Judge Polster has refused to dismiss claims against drug firms and he's made it clear he feels the drug industry is partly to blame for the opioid epidemic.
+Judge Polster has refused to dismiss claims against drug firms, and he's made it clear he feels the drug industry is partly to blame for the opioid epidemic.

 During a hearing in preliminary January 2018, Polster urged the parties to reach a deal that would "get some amount of money to the government agencies for treatment.
 Because sadly every day more and more people are being addicted, and they need treatment."